Corjuem Fort: Incidents

 The fort also has an interesting incident in which an ambitious Portuguese woman named Ursula e Lancastre, who determined to see the man's world, dressed as a male and took up navigation and military roles.
 She landed up at Corjuem as a soldier and many years later, voluntarily revealed her gender as she wished to marry a man.

 Santuário de Santo António de Lisboa

 There is a Shrine dedicated to St. Anthony within the walls of the fort, at its entrance.
 It is under the ownership of the Parish of Aldona and is regularly patronized and renovated.
+This was installed by the benefactor of the Island Dr. Joao Filippe Ferreira, a lawyer and Minister of Finance for Tiswadi.